 Mentored by aerospace engineers from nearby Raytheon, the TeraWatts go through the engineering-design process of designing, prototyping, testing and refining a competition-ready robot.

-The team’s students competed in the FIRST Robotics Competition Orange County Regional from 3/22 – 3/24.
+The team’s students competed in the FIRST Robotics Competition Orange County Regional in March, with help from the i.am Angel Foundation to cover the costs of their registration.
 There, they showed the world the innovation that Watts’ students are capable of, when given opportunity.